GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-event-introduction/index.md

 To generate event-level reports, the browser matches _attribution source events_ (clicks) with _attribution trigger data_ (conversion data) defined by an adtech.
 Later, the browser sends the reports to a predefined endpoint, with some delay and noise.

 <figure>
-{% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/LmX5xkFFMmgG8cJEm78I.png", alt="Diagram that shows how Attribution Reporting with event-level reports work", width="800", height="517" %}
+{% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/LmX5xkFFMmgG8cJEm78I.png", alt="Diagram that shows how Attribution Reporting with event-level reports work", width="400", height="258" %}
  <figcaption>How Attribution Reporting with event-level reports works</figcaption>
 </figure>

-{% Details %}
-{% DetailsSummary 'h3' %}
-How it works in detail: event-level reports
-{% endDetailsSummary %}

 Ad elements (<code>a</code>) can be configured with attributes that are specific to attribution reporting: